vasilealexandru23/MachineLearning/README.md

 # Machine Learning models

-### This directory contains some machine learning models in julia & python (TensorFlow).
+### This directory contains some machine learning models in Julia & Python3 (TensorFlow).

 ## `Structure of the directory:`
   * `CSVsamples/` -> Directory with different csv samples data for training.